joinpursuit/7-1-Module-Three-Practice-Assessment/README.md

 # Goals for 5/10

 - Main: By 4:30, I want to have "berries" specs passing all of the tests. "home" is mainly a display thing, so I would like to get that done and passing all tests as well.

+# Reflection

+## What did I accomplish today?

+Didn't really focus on the assessment, more so focused on outside activities and getting my calculator to launch

+## Did I meet the goals I set for myself this morning?
+If yes, what led to my success?
+If not, what do I need to work on to accomplish those goals?

+No, I need to make sure that the things I worked on previously work the first time around.
+Better time management skills.

+## Based on my work today, something I need more practice with is (be as specific as possible!):

+Will label this once I actually begin work on the assessment